paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 (4) The Clearinghouse shall develop procedures for making a finding of unacceptable risk, including with respect to how to implement cumulative effects analysis.
 Such procedures shall be subject to public comment prior to finalization.

-**(f) Authority to Accept Contributions of Funds.—** The Secretary of Defense is authorized to request and accept a voluntary contribution of funds from an applicant for an energy project.
+**(f) Authority to Accept Contributions of Funds.—** The Secretary of Defense is authorized to request and accept a voluntary contribution of funds from an applicant for an energy project or antenna structure project.
 Amounts so accepted shall remain available until expended for the purpose of offsetting the cost of measures undertaken by the Secretary of Defense to mitigate adverse impacts of such a project on military operations and readiness or to conduct studies of potential measures to mitigate such impacts.

 **(g) Effect of Department of Defense Hazard Assessment.—** An action taken pursuant to this section shall not be considered to be a substitute for any assessment or determination required of the Secretary of Transportation under [section 44718 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section44718&num=0&edition=prelim).